Stiffstream/restinio/README.md

 * HTTP client.
 Introduce functionality for building and sending requests and receiving and parsing results.
 * TLS support.
+* Want more features?
+Please send us feedback and we will take your opinion into account.

 # License